Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 Returning Type: `#!cpp void`

-Prototype: `#!cpp void xsTask(int masterUnitID, int actionType, int targetMasterUnitID, int playerID)`
+Prototype: `#!cpp void xsTask(int unitId, int actionType, int targetUnitId, int playerId)`

 Parameters:

-1.  `#!cpp int masterUnitID`: Unit to insert the task to
+1.  `#!cpp int unitId`: The unit to add the task to
 2.  `#!cpp int actionType`: Task type.
 Eg.: 105 for heal, 155 for aura and etc. Look in the A.G.E.
-3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
+3. (Optional) `#!cpp int targetUnitId`: Target unitId for the task if exists.
 Values 9xx refer to classes.
-4. (Optional) `#!cpp int playerID`: The player to whose units the task will be inserted.
+4. (Optional) `#!cpp int playerId`: The player to whose units the task will be inserted.
 If unspecified or -1, applies to all players except Gaia.

-This function inserts or overwrites a task with the fields defined by the `xsTaskAmount` into a specified unit.
-If the task with the `actionType`, `targetMasterUnitID`, and `Search Wait Time` (from `xsTaskAmount`) already exists, it is overwritten, otherwise a new one is inserted at the end of the task list.
+Adds a new (or edits an existing) task with the fields previously defined by calls to [`#!cpp xsTaskAmount`](./#531-xstaskamount) for the specified unit at the end of the task list (see A.G.E.).
+If a task with the specified `actionType`, `unitId`, and `Search Wait Time` (set by `xsTaskAmount`) already exists, it is edited instead of a new one being added.

+Note that `xsTaskAmount` modifies a global task struct which is re-used every time `#!cpp xsTask` is called (For non programmers, this is similar to filling out a form once (the calls to [`#!cpp xsTaskAmount`](./#531-xstaskamount)) and then submitting multiple copies of it for different people)

 ### 5.32. xsTaskAmount